Text Data Augmentation in Natural Language Processing with TextAttack

 Conclusion

-In this article, I tried to give an overview of how various Data Augmentation techniques work and demonstrated how Data Augmentation is used to increase training data size and the performance of ML models.
-We have covered 6 texattack recipes along with examples.
+In this article, I give an overview of how various Data Augmentation techniques work and demonstrate how to use them to increase training data size and improve ML model performance.
+We have covered 6 textAttack recipes along with examples.

 The media shown in this article is not owned by Analytics Vidhya and are used at the Author’s discretion.